+Γ

+STATE OF NEW YORK, COUNTY OF Social Security No

+(Home County) Semester Fall Year 2024

+I,(Full Name) do hereby sv vear (or affirm)

+(Village) Town of, County of am, or have been for a period of one year to the date of thi New York; that I now am, or have been for a period of six r resident of the County of nonths prior to the date , State of New n) been a resident of this affidavit (or York; that I now of the State of affirmation) a

+Permanent Address:

-1 STATE OF NEW YORK, COUNTY OF Social Security No (1) Semester Fall Year 2023 (Home County) Teal I,(Full Name) do hereby swear (or affirm) that I reside at(Local Address) (Village) Town of, County of am, or have been for a period of one year to the date of thi New York; that I now am, or have been for a period of six r resident of the County of f, State of New York; that I now s affidavit (or affirmation) been a resident of the State of nonths prior to the date of this affidavit (or affirmation) a Permanent Address: LIST ADDRESSES FOR Address THE PAST ONE (1) YEAR Date (From - To) Month/Year - Month/Year Home Phone Number Property Owner Citizenship: United States Citizen □ Other □ Visa Type Resident Alien# I further state I plan to enroll in $TC3$ and that this affidavit (or affirmation) and application is made for the sole purpose of securing from the Chief Fiscal Office of the County of a certificate of Residence pursuant to the requirements of Article 126 of the (Home County) ne Education Law.
-Sworn before me thisday of 20 (Student Signature) (Date) THIS SPACE FOR USE OF CHIEF FISCAL OFFICE OF COUNTY (Notary Public, State of New York) Certificate issuedDate Certificate not issued
+LIST ADDRESS FOR TH Address E PAST FOUR (4) YEA

+· · · · · · · · · · · · · · · · · · · Home Phone NumberF Property Owner Citizenship: United States Citizen □ Other □ Visa Type Resident Ali en# I further state I plan to enroll in $TC3$ and that this affidavit (or affirmation) and app olication is made fo or the sole purpose of securing from the Chief Fiscal Office of the County of a certificate of Residence pursuant to the requirements of Article 126 of the ome County) Per SUNY regulations as of November 15, 2023, notarization is no longer required. notanzation is no longer required.
+(Student Signature) (Date) THIS SPACE FOR USE OF F CHIEF FISCAL OFFI CE OF COUNTY Certificate issued Certificate not issued